PCs slow down over time, hardware wears out, software bloats and updates to software makes your PC slower to boot or take longer to load software.

 You should see real, instant improvements whenever you upgrade any combination of them.

-However, we would suggest you only upgrade components that meet your needs.
+We would suggest you only upgrade components that meet your needs.

 If you are a photographer, upgrade your graphics card.